allisonznl/allisonznl.github.io/_posts/2019-08-14-gerchberg-saxton.md

 ##  Importance

 OAM beams are useful in optical communications, imaging, magnetics, quantum information science, and many other fields.
-For example, light containing OAM was shown to transmit up to 1.6 Tb of information per second-the equivalent of 8 Blu-ray discs per second. [(Source)](https://physicsworld.com/a/twisted-light-carries-data-over-1-km-in-optical-fibre/) Reliable phase detection is essential for the development of future technologies.
+For example, light containing OAM was shown to transmit up to 1.6 Tb of information per second-the equivalent of 8 Blu-ray discs per second [(Source)](https://physicsworld.com/a/twisted-light-carries-data-over-1-km-in-optical-fibre/).
+Reliable phase detection is essential for the development of future technologies.

 Beam-characterization is a necessity for all experiments involving a laser beam and phase contains powerful information that is necessary to completely characterize a laser beam.
 In order to completely characterize a laser beam (or any light source for that matter), we need both intensity and phase.
 An intensity profile is relatively easy to obtain; we can simply shine the laser on a camera which will produce a matrix of values.
 Phase is more complicated and involves the use of algorithms.